designfrontier/generator-code-deck/README.md

 ### **Generate** your _Code Deck_:

 0. Once you have the ["Prerequistes"](#prerequisites) installed, run `npm install -g generator-code-deck` to install the _Code Deck_ Yeoman generator.
-0. `cd` to the directory where you want your presentation to be.
+0. `cd` to the directory where you want to generate your presentation.
 0. Run `yo code-deck` and answer the prompts.

 ### **Customize** your _Code Deck_: